 Burnout is often a draining experience.
 Some people may start to feel cynical or hopeless, which can lead to their adoption of unhealthy coping mechanisms.
 A person experiencing burnout may withdraw socially due to a lack of energy to engage with friends, family, and hobbies and activities they used to enjoy.
 They may begin using alcohol, substances, or food in an effort to try and relax or numb themselves.
 They may also end up taking their work frustrations out on others in their lives due to a lack of healthy options for expressing their emotions.

 A Loss Of Motivation Or Confidence At Work

 The feeling of burnout can be crushing.
 When people experiencing burnout face a new day or a new week at work, they can feel overwhelmed at the thought of having to get through it.
 This can lead to a loss of motivation to do their job and possibly a temptation to avoid responsibilities.
-It may also lead some people to lose confidence in their skills or abilities in the workplace (or as a parent) and feel like a failure or not good enough.
+It may also lead some people to lose confidence in their skills or abilities in the workplace (or outside the workplace, such as a parent) and feel like a failure or not good enough.